Check this guide to the best summer wetsuits for 2022. We’ve got the shorties, steamers and eco suits that we think are the bee’s knees this season.

 A shorty is essentially everything you get in a standard summer suit, only the arms or the legs have been lopped off.
 Nope, it’s not down to an unfortunate factory mishap.
 It’s to help with heat management in the hotter destinations – places like Portugal, Morocco and Mexico – where the ocean still calls for neoprene but the mercury likes to soar.

-As shorties go, we simply can’t shake our love for the Xcel Axis.
+As shorties go, we simply can’t shake our love for the XCEL Axis.
 It’s got a hint of the tri suit or diver’s suit about it, but there’s mega flex involved and the whole thing comes in at sub-$100.
 We also like that it’s back zip to keep things flat on front for the foamers.
-Oh, and it has the trademark Performance Stretch Neoprene from Xcel – stretchier than a rubber band that stuff!
+Oh, and it has the trademark Performance Stretch Neoprene from XCEL stretchier than a rubber band that stuff!

 The best summer wetsuits for women

-Sisstrevolution 3/2 Summer Seas Back Zip Wetsuit
+Sisstrevolution 3/2 7 Seas Wetsuit

 Best for?
 Sisstrevolution make the best summer wetsuits for women right now in our opinion.